philwhiles/frettler/README.md

 The application is built using maven, but you don't need to have maven pre-installed.
 Just run `./build`, which will:
 - download its own maven
-- compile the code
+- compile the code using that maven
-- build an executable fat jar
+- build an executable 'fat jar'
-- create an executable shell command, 'frettler', which is a single relocatable binary that has the jar file embedded within it ie you can copy frettler to your favourite bin directory
+- create an executable shell command, 'frettler', which is a single relocatable binary that has the jar file embedded within it ie you can copy that 'frettler' to your favourite bin directory

 #### MS Windows
 The windows 'build.bat' will run the maven build, the only prerequisite, as for Linux/macOS, is to have Java 11 installed.